Lectionary Notes: Mar 22, 2026

 Questions of Authority

 Side note: the "beloved disciple" is commonly assumed to be John himself, and that does generally make sense, but it is also never stated directly.
 It might be someone else.
-Maybe there's some way it is also Mary Magdalene, which would align with some language of the much Gnostic text the Gospel of Thomas that point at Mary as the beloved disciple.
-But to do that, you'd have to also change other parts of John, like in 20:2 when Mary goes to Peter and to the beloved disciple.
+Maybe there's some way it is also Mary Magdalene, which would align with some language of the much later Gnostic text the Gospel of Thomas that point at Mary as "beloved."
+But to do that, you'd have to also change other parts of John, like in 20:2 when Mary goes to Peter and to the beloved disciple, and there's no obvious reason why John would sometimes call her by name and sometimes call her the beloved disciple.
+That it is John himself still makes the most sense to me.

 If this theory is right about Mary Magdalene, it feels entirely in line with John that he would be eager to diminish Peter a little, and declare himself a little bit more aligned with Mary.
 Mary gets the Christological confession.
 Mary is the first to the tomb.
 When Mary tells the beloved disciple, the beloved disciple gets there before Peter.
-While the Synoptics are clearly on Team Peter, John is clearly on team beloved disciple and team Mary.
+While the Synoptics are clearly on Team Peter, John is clearly on Team Beloved Disciple and, if this theory about John 11 is true, also Team Mary.
+To me it comes across a lot more like pettiness than genuine power struggle, one of those friendly rivalries who do respect each other but take the occasional shot to make sure they don't get too full of themselves, but I think it's fair to believe there was some tension in those communities as there are in any other community.

 Of course, there are some big assumptions here that we don't really know.
-Maybe Elizabeth's theory is wrong and Martha was almost always there, and the version that Papryus 66 was talking about was a fluke anomaly.
+Maybe Elizabeth's theory is wrong and Martha was almost always there, and the version that Papyrus 66 was talking about was a fluke anomaly quickly corrected.
 Maybe the story was just one Mary but it was a different Mary.
 Maybe Magdalene did just mean being from a place and it was not a title acknowledging her importance.

 Understanding the Bible

-If this is all true, we are acknowledging that the text lowered itself to our human patriarchal assumptions by diminishing Mary Magdalene over time, as church leadership slowly stopped having as many women in it until they were effectively done by about 300 CE.
-Perhaps around 200, as the culture was really stopping them from having women in leadership, and as the movement grew led to needing more layers of structure to be sustainable, that the scribes doing the copying concluded that it just wouldn't be viable to treat Mary as that important.
+If this is all true, we are acknowledging that the editing of the text lowered itself to our human patriarchal assumptions by diminishing Mary Magdalene over time, as church leadership slowly stopped having as many women in it until they were effectively gone by about 300 CE.
+Perhaps around 200, as the culture was really stopping them from having women in leadership, and as the movement growing led to needing more layers of structure to be sustainable, that the scribes doing the copying concluded that it just wouldn't be viable to treat Mary as that important.
 It was just too extreme to treat women as equal at that high of a level.
 But now we are ready to face that reality, with biblical scholarship finding it at a time when we are more receptive to it.
+It's also possible that even if the two versions of the story theory is true, that it was much more innocent or subconscious, simply blurring the lines between two families over time.

 If your concept of the Bible is that every transcript and every translation is perfectly inerrant and obvious to understand correctly, this would be a crisis event, but to be blunt, so is a lot else about the Bible once you start really looking into it.

-For those of us who have a more open and accommodating view of God, of somebody who (as most embodied as Jesus) would be willing to sink to our level in order to communicate their love to us, no matter how much we get wrong and inflicting suffering on God and on each other, it makes a lot of sense.
-The text can be affected by its culture in negative ways, because God is one who bends down to meet us where we are, and then keeps pulling us forward toward a world of greater justice for those being marginalized by society, including women.
+For those of us who have a more open and accommodating view of God, this is completely in line with my expectations.
+This is a God who (as most embodied as Jesus) would be willing to sink to our level in order to communicate their love to us, no matter how much we get wrong and inflict suffering on God and on each other.
+In this same text, this God takes the time to cry alongside his friends and even some strangers, when in theory he could have snapped his fingers and raised Lazarus without even acknowledging those human emotions.
+The text can be affected by its culture in negative ways, because our understanding of God is one who bends down to meet us where we are, and then keeps pulling us forward toward a world of greater justice for those being marginalized by society, including women.
 Maybe this is the exact right time to re-discover that God has always been lifting up women like Mary the Tower, even when we humans push them down.

-The organizer of this group asked us this week to think about why we care about the Bible, or why we react to it the way we do.
-I think my reaction to this John 11 text is a good representation for me.
+I think my reaction to this John 11 text is a good representation for how I read the Bible in general and why I still think it is valuable 2000 years later in my postmodern and mostly post-Christian context.
 Yes, I do find it interesting from perspectives like history and linguistics.
-Most of all, though, I care about the Bible because I believe it is a tradition that can help us understand humanity better.
-It is one thing for me to say "I think women should be treated as equals" and it is a much more powerful thing to see God at work through history, calling us toward liberation even as we sometimes go kicking and screaming and changing our texts to resist it.
+Most of all, though, I care about the Bible because I believe it is a tradition that can help us understand humanity and our relationship to God better.
+It is one thing for me to say "I think women should be treated as equals" and it is a much more powerful thing to see this wrestling unfold through history.
+Maybe there is human pettiness and power structures and the impacts of patriarchy and other oppressive human hierarchies.
+But there is also a God at work, calling us toward liberation even as we sometimes go kicking and screaming and changing our texts to resist it.